arthtyagi/dailycode/README.md

 #### MAY
  - Mainly focusing in the main DomeCode module but limiting the number of hours since AP CS-A is coming up.

  - Going to be posting solutions for 10 days of JS.
+I have no idea why though.
+Just feel like finishing all the challenges, atleast the common ones on HackerRank.

 #### APRIL